-Following the white paper it was decided by the Government to develop a master plan for the utilization of the energy resources both hydro and geothermal as a part of its goal for sustainable developments.
-The logo selected was MAN-UTILIZATION-NATURE.
+Following the white paper it was decided by the Government to develop a master plan for the utilization of the energy resources both hydro and geothermal as a part of its goal for sustainable development.
 The vision behind the master plan was to prepare an overview on the various potential energy projects in hydro and geothermal and evaluate and rank them based on their energy and economic potential and the estimated impact that each project would have on nature, environment and society.